Anxiety is a condition that is very disruptive to daily life.

 Natural Calm is a safe and broadly available nutritional supplement that can alleviate anxiety and promote good sleep.
 It is a magnesium powder drink.
 You can buy it through your practitioner at The NHCAA or at most health food stores.

 As B vitamin deficiency is so prevalent in anxiety cases, a whole food sourced vitamin B for anxiety can also be very helpful.
-Quality matters, so steer clear of synthetic B vitamins!
+Quality matters, so steer clear of synthetic B vitamins for anxiety!
 They can be overstimulating and can create other deficiencies.

 If you have done the above actions and you still have symptoms or if your anxiety is severe, don’t despair!
 These signs indicate that you need to take targeted supplementation for your trouble areas.
 As there are many causes, you should consult with an NHCAA practitioner to find out the best route for you.
 Call 734-302-7575 to set an appointment with me!
 Or sign up using the New Patient Form.